Cartrigger/QCXRSupport/README.md

 ### 🧩 Contributors

-Thank you to all these amazing contributors for helping with the bot!
+Thank you to all these contributors for helping with the bot over the years!
 <a href="https://github.com/Cartrigger/QCXRSoonBot/graphs/contributors">
 <img src="https://contrib.rocks/image?repo=Cartrigger/QCXRSoonBot" />
 </a>